- Brake motor to allow machine rotary and stop smoothly

 Here’s more insight into their respective differences:

-Media Choices – In vibratory finishing machines, usage of ceramic or preformed plastic materials is rampant.
+Media Choices – In vibratory finishing machines, usage of ceramic or preformed plastic materials is comm.

 The reason behind this is that ceramic media have a higher density.

-This makes them effectual for polishing and/or grinding hard metallic workpieces such as those made of stainless steel.
+This makes them effective for polishing and/or grinding hard metallic workpieces such as those made of stainless steel.

-For industrial tumbler machines, plastic pellets media choices appear to be the favourite.
+For industrial tumbler machines, plastic pellets media choices appear to be the favorite..

 The pellets spread around the barrel to absorb the impacts between workpieces’, reducing chipping and bruising.